open-neuromorphic/open-neuromorphic.github.io/content/english/blog/spiking-neural-network-framework-benchmarking/index.md

 {{< chart data="framework-benchmarking-mem-16k" caption="Comparison of peak memory usage when computing forward and backward passes in different frameworks, for 16k neurons." mobile="framework-benchmarking-mem-16k.png">}}

 The second figure shows the maximum memory usage during forward and backward pass for the same networks.
 The compiled Norse model comes out on top, which is interesting because it is being built in pure Python.
-This is most likely due to compiler techinques such as kernel fusion, where subsequent PyTorch layers are fused into single operations to avoid device bottleneck and to leverage the single instruction, multiple data (SIMD) architectures of GPUs.
+This is most likely due to compiler techniques such as kernel fusion, where subsequent PyTorch layers are fused into single operations to avoid device bottleneck and to leverage the single instruction, multiple data (SIMD) architectures of GPUs.
 The memory usage benchmarks were collected using PyTorch's [max_memory_allocated()](https://pytorch.org/docs/stable/generated/torch.cuda.max_memory_allocated.html) function, unfortunately JAX does not have a similar function so for now Spyx is not included in the memory benchmark.

 ## Summary